PiotrOtta/PythonGame_MuscleMario/README.md

 pip install pygame
 ```

-Then, all left to do is running the command below
+Then all left to do is run the following command

 ```powershell
 python main.py